yaikobzeray/dev-journal/activity_log.md

 Explored Django admin customization: list_display, list_filter, search_fields, and inlines.
 Admin is really powerful out of the box.

 *Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*

+## [JAVASCRIPT] Thursday, 04 July 2024 — Entry 1

+Refactored async JavaScript code from callbacks to async/await.
+Much more readable and easier to debug.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*